Introducing Functional Interfaces: Stunning Symphony of Beautiful Code

 It calculates the length of a string.

-and returns an integer representing the length.
+str -> str.length()calculates the length of the input stringstrand returns an integer representing the length.

 UnaryOperator Interface